 However, as dangerous as they are, cottonmouth bites aren’t common.
 This is because they don’t see us as prey or predator – unless we threaten them.
 As a result, rather than attempt to bite you, they’d much rather flee during an encounter, or scare you off.

 Since their coloration makes it so they blend into the forest floor, however, it can be easy to miss a cottonmouth and accidentally step on them.
-This is actually one of the mian causes of snake bites.
+This is actually one of the main causes of snake bites.
 They aren’t acting in aggression, they’re just afraid, in pain, and trying to protect themselves.

-What to do about a Venomous Snake Bite?
+What to Do About a Venomous Snake Bite?

 Thankfully, venomous snake bites in today’s age are rarely lethal.
 However, they can be if medical care is delayed.
 As a result, immediate medical care can be the difference in a life-or-death situation when it comes to a venomous snake, especially one like the cottonmouth.